-His fingers shook as he opened the last communication from the person who gave his life have meaning.
+His fingers shook as he opened the last communication from the person who gave his life meaning.
 Dearest Angel,

 I'm about to face the fight of my life.
-I didn't want to face it without telling you one last time that I Love You, and I'm sorry we couldn't share these last few years together.
+I didn't want to face it without telling you one last time I Love You, and I'm sorry we couldn't share these last few years together.
 Willy keeps me up to date on the latest news from LA.
 I know I shouldn't, but it's a guilty pleasure, and I have so few of those.
-I want you to know that I understand now.
-You had to leave to find yourself, and because you thought, it was best for me.
+I want you to know I understand now.
+You had to leave to find yourself, and because you thought it was best for me.

 I'm facing a similar situation, concerning Dawnie.
 She's beautiful, bright, a brat, and everything I could ask for in a little sister.
 The monks created her from me, from Summers blood.
 Dawn only got the good things, or at least I like to think so.